FOR National Council

 Kaeley Pruitt-Hamm has been a part of the Fellowship of Reconciliation community since she was a toddler, as she grew up traveling from her conservative Kettle Falls, Washington, hometown to Seabeck regional conferences.
 She later participated in the Western Washington Fellowship of Reconciliation’s (WWFOR’s) Peace Activist Trainee (PAT) program in 2005 as a high school student.
 The PAT program inspired Kaeley to use media as a tool for social justice during her studies and research at Willamette University.
 As an undergraduate, she made a film in Rwanda and studied peace and conflict resolution with American University in the Balkans.

-Since 2010, Kaeley has been working with WWFOR on the Bring Our Billions Home campaign, with outreach tactics including a sing-in and die-in at the state capitol.
-She also has now returned to work for the last two summers as the assistant director of the PAT program.
+Since 2010, Kaeley has been working with WWFOR on the Bring Our Billions Home campaign, with outreach tactics including a sing-in and die-in at the state capitol, and continues to support its PAT program as its assistant director each summer.
+Since 2012, Kaeley has also served as a Seattle-area organizer with the Committee in Solidarity with the People of El Salvador.

 Dr. Rabten did his medical training in Tibet and received his degree of medicine there.
 Since 2005, he has served as executive director of Tibetan Home of Hope, a nonprofit organization based in the United States that works to support orphaned children in his homeland.
 He lives in New York.